Show off your skills and solve real design problems

 For a Makerbot Desktop 3D printer - Min wall thickness is usually ok at 1-2 mm.
 That gives it some rigidity.
 Fonts do better (in my opinion) extruded up from a base with no detail smaller than 1mm.
 Holes are usually no problem.
 Alot depends on the orientation of features though.

-Kris G almost 10 years ago
+Kris G about 11 years ago

 Great!
 Thank you for your answer.

-Arthur Young-Spivey almost 10 years ago
+Arthur Young-Spivey about 11 years ago

 @Christos: With regards to min wall and min details, there no real hard and fast rule about these in large part due to the type of geometry that's generated.
 That said here are some suggestions: